atlasbot/bot/CONTRIBUTING.md

 ## Important notes

 Any contributions you make that are accepted and merged will be covered under the [GNU GPL 3.0 license](https://github.com/atlasbot/bot/blob/master/LICENSE) that the rest of the repo follows.
-If you feel you have a concern with this please contact Sylver.
+If you feel you have a concern with this, please contact Sylver.

 ## Got a suggestion?